saptarshic27/stats426/_modules/week-03.md

 ---
-title: (Week 2) Sample Surveys
+title: (Week 3) Sample Surveys
 ---

-Sep 1
-: No Class due to Labor Day

-Sep 3
+Sep 8
-: Introduction to sample surveys, Sampling bias, Simple random sampling with replacement vs. without replacement, properties of sample mean
-  : Chapter 7.1 - 7.3.1
+: Variance of sample mean for sampling with and without replacement, estimation of the population variance : Chapter 7.3.1 - 7.3.2

+Sep 10
+: Asymptotic properties of sample mean, confidence intervals, : Chapter 7.3.3